mapbender/mapbender/docs/sources/custom-source-frontend.md

 const sourceDef = {
     type: "my-identifier", // should match the Source identifier from section 'Registering your new source'
     id: "some-unique-source-id",
-    configuration: {
-        type: "search", // should match the SourceLayer identifier from section 'Registering your new source'
     children: [{ // source should have exactly one child: the root layer
         options: {
             id: "some-unique-root-layer-id",
             title: "Root Layer title for the layer tree",
             opacity: 1.0, // only required for root layer },
         children: [subLayer1, subLayer2],
     }]
-    }
 }
 ```